 This blog is my scratch pad.
 It is where I take raw ideas and try to develop them to see where they may lead.
 Ones that resonate most profoundly sometimes end up in books and published essays.
 My hope is that this blog will give readers a better idea of who I am, and the foundations of my work—why I do what I do, and why I do it in the way that I do.

-My writings and photographs are not intended as just flowery prose, or as pretty pictures of pretty things; they are my best attempts at sharing with the world what I’ve learned in the course decades in which I came to know some places as more than just places, studied and explored the expressive powers of natural aesthetics and the extent of my ability to employ them in creative ways, and toward some desired effect (the quality that Alfred Stieglitz dubbed, equivalence).
-My goal in making photographs is not to just chance upon beautiful things and make beautiful record of them, but to employ the aesthetics of places that have become meaningful and important to me, to articulate something of their meaning and importance.
+My writings and photographs are not intended as just flowery prose, or as pretty pictures of pretty things; they are my best attempts at sharing with the world what I’ve learned in the course of decades in which I came to know some places as more than just places, studied and explored the expressive powers of natural aesthetics and the extent of my ability to employ them in creative ways and toward some desired effect (the quality that Alfred Stieglitz dubbed “equivalence”).
+My goal in making photographs is not to just chance upon beautiful things and make beautiful record of them, but to employ the aesthetics of places that have become meaningful and important to me, to articulate something of that meaning and importance.

 I grew up in Israel, at a time when it was mostly empty country, in the period after its former inhabitants were driven away by wars, and before it became the bustling metropolis that it is today (it is, after all, not much larger than some cities).
 I spent my early years innocently unaware of the brutal and regenerative events that gave rise to a new country, roaming seemingly endless fields and orchards abandoned by former occupants.
 At that time, I could find abundant solitude and fascination with the natural treasures around me.
 On my walks then, I often encountered rare and delicate species whose beauty left a lifelong impression, and that are now long extinct or almost so.